 Since 2009, UNICEF has created Regional MICS Coordinator position at all the Regional Offices to coordinate MICS activities in their respective regions, and to provide technical assistance, either directly or by mobilizing technical experts in the region.

-At present, the Regional MICS Coordinator position in TACRO is vacant, with the recent departure of the coordinator.
-The position has been advertised; however, until the new coordinator is hired, there is urgent need to continue supporting the large amount of MICS work that is being undertaken in 11 countries, which are at different stages of MICS implementation, ranging from planning and design to report writing.
+In LAC, there is an urgent need to support a large amount of MICS work that is being undertaken in 11 countries, which are at different stages of MICS implementation, ranging from planning and design to report writing.

-While support to countries in LAC (and elsewhere) is a continuing need, activities are now also in place for the development of new survey tools for MICS5.
+While support to countries in Latin America and the Caribbean (LAC), and elsewhere, is a continuing need, activities are now also in place for the development of new survey tools for MICS5.
 These activities include, but are not limited to, development of new questionnaires, the conduct of the global MICS pilot survey in Bangladesh, and the development of various other survey tools (e.g. data processing materials, tabulations, report templates).
 To ensure that the specific features of countries of the LAC region is appropriately represented in the new cycle of MICS programme, the incumbent of the current contract will be needed to take an active part in the aforementioned activities.

-The incumbent will be primarily involved in supporting MICS activities in the TACRO region and in the development of MICS5 tools during the first part of the duration of this contract, until the new regional coordinator is in place in TACRO.
-After the recruitment of the new regional coordinator, the consultant will focus on supporting MICS activities in all regions, and on the drafting of a paper on the history of MICS, which will be submitted for publication in a peer-reviewed journal before the end of the year.
+The consultant will be primarily involved in supporting MICS activities in the LAC region and in the development of MICS5 tools during the first part of the duration of this contract.
+Thereafter, the consultant will focus on supporting MICS activities in all regions, and on the drafting of a paper on the history of MICS, which will be submitted for publication in a peer-reviewed journal before the end of the year.

 In summary, UNICEF will hire a household survey consultant to